-VA Home Loan Eligibility Requirements
+Find out About VA Home Loan Requirements

 In order to determine who qualifies for a VA loan, the VA sets specific financial and service requirements.
 In general, all service members can become eligible to apply for these benefits.
 This includes active duty service members and veterans, as well as members of the National Guard and the Reserve.
 Surviving spouses are also eligible for these loan options.